Tulsi Ghimire: Personal life

 Ghimire studied at the Mani Memorial Primary School in Sindeybong up to second grade, and then from grade 3 to 11 at the Scottish University Mission Institute (SUMI), Kalimpong.
 He obtained a Bachelor of Arts degree from Kalimpong College.

 He is married to Bharati Ghimire (Gazmer), who has sung in many of his films.
 His brother Shrawan Ghimire is a film producer.
-Tulsi's children, Bhawana Ghimire and Panchami Ghimire, appeared in a Nepali children's film, Swarg Ko Pari.
+Tulsi's children, Bhawana Ghimire and Panchami Ghimire, appeared in his children's film, Swarg Ko Pari.

 Films

 In addition to being a film director, Tulsi Ghimire has also been a screenwriter, editor, cameraman, actor and lyricist.

 Ghimire initially moved to Mumbai from Kalimpong in 1974 to work in the Indian film industry, Bollywood.
-His mentor and Bollywood editor Kamlakar Karkhanis advised him to make Nepali movies at that time.
+He lived in poverty for a while and his mentor and Bollywood editor Kamlakar Karkhanis advised him to make Nepali movies at that time.
 Ghimire debuted in the Nepali film industry with the Nepali movie Bansuri in 1981 as a director.
 He made his second movie Kusume Rumal in 1985, based on his own story, which became very successful.

-Among his movies, Kusume Rumal, Lahure, Deuta, Chino, Balidaan, Dakshina and Darpan Chhaya are considered hits.
+Among his movies, Kusume Rumal, Lahure, Deuta, Chino, Balidaan, Dakshina and Darpan Chhaya are considered superhits.
 Darpan Chaya is considered to be one of the biggest blockbusters of Nepali cinema.

 Although he found lot of success in 1980s, 1990s, and early 2000s, he was unable to comeback with another hit.
 He was unable to find success with films he directed later on in his life, those films include Drishtikon, Mrigatrishna, and Darpan Chhaya 2 which were all considered flop in box office.